-The Water Management technology program within the Crosscutting Research Portfolio aims to reduce the amount of freshwater used by fossil-fueled power plants and to minimize the potential impacts of plant operations on water quality.
+The Water Management technology program aims to reduce the amount of freshwater used by fossil-fueled power plants and to minimize the potential impacts of plant operations on water quality.

-The vision for this program is to develop a 21st-century America that can count on our nation's abundant, sustainable fossil energy and water resources to achieve the flexibility, efficiency, reliability and environmental quality essential to our continued economic health and national security.
+The vision for this program is to develop a 21st century America that can count on our nation's abundant water resources to achieve the flexibility, efficiency, reliability and environmental quality essential to our continued economic health and national security.

-Thermoelectric power generation accounts for more than 40 percent of freshwater withdrawals (143 billion gallons of water per day) and more than 3 percent of freshwater consumption (approximately 4 billion gallons per day) in the United States.
+Thermoelectric power generation accounts for more than 40 percent of freshwater withdrawals (143 billion gallons of water per day) and more than 3% of freshwater consumption (approximately four billion gallons per day) in the United States.
 As the cost associated with water consumption increases, so will the need for water treatment, recovery and reuse.